The Costly Truth of a Bad Hire

 A bad hire has higher costs than you think.
 Working with a reputable recruitment firm can substantially reduce the risk—and costs—associated with hiring the wrong employee saving you time, money, and staffing headaches.

 If you are looking to quickly recruit qualified accounting and finance professionals, our expert recruiters will give you access to more talent, more rapidly, than any other finance recruitment agency across The Greater Toronto and Vancouver Areas.

-To learn more about our services and speak to one of our recruiters about your specific recruitment needs contact your local Mason Group office today or send us an Online Consultation Request by filling the form below.
+To learn more about our services, and speak to one of our recruiters about your specific recruitment needs, contact your local Mason Group office today, or send us an Online Consultation Request by filling out the form below.
 Hiring consultations with our team are completely FREE.

 Placement Guarantee: At The Mason Group, we stand behind every candidate we place.
 If you are not completely satisfied with the person you hire, we will find you a replacement at no additional charge.

 Complete this form and a recruitment consultant from our team will be in touch shortly to discuss your specific hiring needs.